mntnorv/wrdl-util/README.md

 =========

 Utitility for wrdl dictionary.

 Used for encoding, decoding, testing wrdl dictionary files.

 Build
 -----

+Built with **Visual Studio 2012 Professional**.
+For now requires Windows, because of Windows-specific timers used, but should work on any OS with little modification.

+**Requires C++11 support**.

-Build with Visual Studio 2012 Professional.
-Not tested on other build configurations. **Requires C+11 support**.
+Not tested on other build configurations.

 Usage
 -----